strongloop/strongloop.com2/_posts/2019-06-19-building-an-online-game-with-loopback-4-pt5.md

 docker tag <image_name>:<tag> <container_registry_region>/<my_namespace>/<new_image_repo>:<new_tag>
 ```

-In my case, this command will looks like this:
+In my case, this command will look like this:

 ```
 docker tag firstgame:latest us.icr.io/my-lb4-namespace/firstgame-repo:1.0